jamohile/bluejay-frontend/README.md

     6. 100% Round corners indicare inputs of some sort.

     7. I'm not saying there's an easter egg if you hover the logo...but I'm also not saying there isn't...

+    8. TODO: Clean up the css styling, but that convention depends on organization.